Resetting Identity Column Values in SQL Server using DBCC CHECKIDENT

 [ WITH NO_INFOMSGS ]

-• new_reseed_value: The desired highest identity value for the table.
+• new_reseed_value: The desired identity value to set.

-• NORESEED: Returns the table's current identity value.
+• NORESEED: Returns the current identity value without changing it.

 CREATE TABLE [Logs] (